brannerchinese/CleanMidi/README.md

    On my system (Mac OS 10.9.4) I am specifying the `soundfont` as `/usr/local/Cellar/fluid-synth/1.1.6/include/fluidsynth/GeneralUser_GS_FluidSynth_v1.44.sf2`.
 Fluidsynth plus this long option-input can be saved to an alias or written into a script.

 What I have heard so far is poor, but actually better than hand-transcribed material I paid for.
 (Possibly the transcriber was also using automated processes.)
 The least bad of the many bad output files in the samples here is probably `16_白居易、琵琶行並序_lines_01-08_n_1024_s_512.mid`.
+However, I frankly think the WaoN output without Python processing is less bad than it.

+Tremolo in the singer's voice and slight revereration in the recording make this a hard, hard business.
+I suspect I will have better results transcribing manually — computer-aided transcription seems the best way to proceed.

 [end]